luontola/specsy/index.md

 ---
 {% include JB/setup %}

-Specsy is a [BDD](http://dannorth.net/introducing-bdd)-style unit-level testing framework for [Scala](http://www.scala-lang.org/).
-It safely <em>isolates mutable state</em> and supports writing self-documenting tests/specifications.
+Specsy is a [BDD](http://dannorth.net/introducing-bdd)-style unit-level testing framework for Scala, Groovy, Java and easily any other language on the JVM.
+It safely <em>isolates mutable state</em>, supports writing self-documenting tests/specifications, and runs all tests in parallel.

 Specsy has all the <em>essential features</em> of a unit testing framework and nothing excess.
 To illustrate Specsy's <em>expressiveness</em>, its public API has only three methods, but they provide functionality that requires about four printed pages of documentation - more than Specsy even has production code.